coldclimate/omnomfrickinnom/_posts/2018-11-04-squash-curry.markdown

 ## Result

 Gently spiced, the sweet squash flavour comes though, the caremalised onions are great mouthfuls, the riata comes in big cool blobs.
+Even the small amount of butter makes for a smooth and rich feeling sause.

+Tastes much more delicious that the photo makes it look.

 ![before stirring together](/images/squash_curry_1.jpg)
 ![before going in my face](/images/squash_curry_2.jpg)